georgekimaninjoroge/Sentinel/README.md

 ## What it does

 Sentinel protects JWTs in the browser without any npm packages.
-It fingerprints the device, encrypts the token with AES-256-GCM using a key derived from that fingerprint, signs it with HMAC-SHA256, and queues token refresh via Service Worker — even offline.
+It fingerprints the device, encrypts the token with AES-256-GCM using a key derived from that fingerprint, signs it with HMAC-SHA256, and queues token refresh via Service Worker even if offline.

 | Feature | How |
 |---|---|